dialpad/dialtone/packages/dialtone/.github/CONTRIBUTING.md

 ### What about outside contributions?

 If you are developer contributing to Dialtone but are not on the Dialtone team your work will be added to the Dialtone board as normal and groomed with the Dialtone team.
 The main difference is that we will not be including your story in a Dialtone team sprint.
-The status of the ticket can just be updated directly in the backlog as you work.
-You may want to create a duplicate story on your own team board to include in your own team sprint.
-If you do so make sure to link to the existing Dialtone ticket and update the status of both of them.
+The Dialtone ticket can be pulled into your own team's sprint, or just updated within our backlog if you prefer.

 ## Tooling